STS-51: Advanced Communications Technology Satellite (ACTS)

-The Advanced Communications Technology Satellite was deployed on flight day 1.
-This satellite served as a test bed for advanced experimental communications satellite concepts and technology.
+The Advanced Communications Technology Satellite (ACTS) was built by Lockheed Martin Astro Space for NASA in East Windsor, NJ.
+The satellite was deployed on flight day 1 and served as a test bed for advanced experimental communications satellite concepts and technology.
 Its Transfer Orbit Stage (TOS) upper stage fired on time 45 minutes after deployment and boosted the satellite to geosynchronous orbit on the first day of the mission.

 The first attempt to deploy ACTS was delayed by the crew when two-way communications were lost with Mission Control Center (MCC) about 30 minutes before the deploy time.
 Flight controllers could receive telemetry and voice communications from Discovery, however the crew could not receive communications from the ground.
-The crew waived off the 2:43 p.m.
+The crew waived the 2:43 p.m.
 CDT deploy when they did not receive a "go" from MCC as called for in preflight plans made for just such an occurrence.
 After the waive off of deploy, the crew changed the shuttle's S-Band communications system to a lower frequency and restored two-way communications with the ground.
 The two-way communications had been lost for a total of about 45 minutes.
 After consulting the crew, flight controllers began immediately planning for the second, and ultimately successful deploy.

-During the deployment on 12 September 1993, two Super*Zip explosive cords in the Airborne Support Equipment cradle (ASE) designed to release the spacecraft, one primary and the other a backup, simultaneously detonated.
+During the deployment on September 12, 1993, two Super*Zip explosive cords in the Airborne Support Equipment cradle (ASE) designed to release the spacecraft, one primary and the other a backup, simultaneously detonated.
 This caused minor tears in two dozen insulation blankets mounted on the bulkhead between the payload bay and the AFT near the #3 APU.
 The ASE ring holding the TOS was damaged as well, and ejected debris was visible as the stack moved away from the orbiter.

 The Advanced Communications Technology Satellite (ACTS), a significant activity of the NASA Space Communications Program, provided for the development and flight test of high-risk advanced communications satellite technology.
 Using multiple spot beam antennas and advanced on-board switching and processing systems, ACTS pioneered new initiatives in communications satellite technology.
 NASA Glenn Research Center was responsible for the development, management, and operation of ACTS as part of a long legacy of experimental communications satellites.

 After fulfilling its original mission as a key part of the ACTS Gigabit Satellite Network, the spacecraft continued operations through a partnership between the space agency and a nonprofit consortium.
-It was shut down 28 April 2004 after funding dried up.
+It was shut down April 28, 2004, after funding dried up.
 The satellite was put into a flat spin with its solar array edges facing the Sun, which should theoretically prevent it from ever being restarted.
 The spacecraft was moved to its final graveyard orbit at 105.2° west longitude – where it poses minimal risk to other satellites – after NASA concluded in 2000 that it probably lacked the fuel to move to a higher graveyard orbit.
 Nevertheless, ACTS should not re-enter the atmosphere for thousands of years, according to Richard Krawczyk, the ACTS operations manager at Glenn Research Center.